Mathilde2010/hacks_and_stuff/src/content/blog/markdown-style-guide.md

 ---
-title: 'Markdown Style Guide'
+title: 'My favorite hobby: crocheting 🧶'
 description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
-pubDate: 'Jun 19 2024'
+pubDate: 'Feb 16, 2025'
-heroImage: '/blog-placeholder-1.jpg'
+heroImage: '/images/crochet.jpg'
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.